clintmillerportfolio/clintmillerportfolio.github.io/about.md

 He believes Voice is the way of the future, given its "heads-up" nature, allowing us to meet our digital needs and get back to the real world.

-In his free time, he enjoys disc golf and going on adventures with his 2 year old son.
+In his free time, he enjoys disc golf and going on adventures through Midway Woods with his 2 year old son.

 #### Recent Articles
 UXmatters